sdcondon/SCClassicalPlanning/docs/user-guide/getting-started.md

 // Our domain defines four predicates (essentially, facts about zero or more elements of the domain that,
 // in any given state, are either true or not).
 As mentioned in the user guide for SCFirstOrderLogic, creating
-// helper methods for your predicates is highly recommended.
-Note that we're using OperablePredicate here.
+// helper methods for your predicates, as we do below, is highly recommended.
-// Its not required, but makes everything nice and succinct because it means we can use & and ! to combine them.
+// NB #1: note that we're using OperablePredicate here.
+Its not required, but makes everything nice and succinct because
-// See the SCFirstOrderLogic docs for details.
+// it means we can use & and ! to combine them.
+See the SCFirstOrderLogic docs for details.
+// NB #2: Also note the use of EqualitySymbol.Instance here to identify the equality predicate.
+While at present there's
+// no special handling of equality in any of the algorithms (in here or in SCFirstOrderLogic), its worth using this anyway
+// - even if only for future-proofing.
 OperablePredicate On(Term above, Term below) => new Predicate(nameof(On), above, below);
 OperablePredicate Block(Term block) => new Predicate(nameof(Block), block);
 OperablePredicate Clear(Term surface) => new Predicate(nameof(Clear), surface);
-OperablePredicate Equal(Term x, Term y) => new Predicate(nameof(Equal), x, y);
+OperablePredicate Equal(Term x, Term y) => new Predicate(EqualitySymbol.Instance, x, y);

 // Now declare some variables for use in our action schemas:
 VariableDeclaration block = new(nameof(block));